Akashpathrapalli/A-Mart_OnlineShopping/README.md

 # A-Mart_OnlineShopping
-A-Mart is a online Shopping E-comers
+A-Mart is a online Shopping E-commerce Website